 5. Subprocessors.

-The Bedrock Consortium generally authorizes the use of Subprocessors to Process Signed Data in connection with fulfilling Transaction Endorser’s obligations under the BTEA and/or this DPA; provided that such Subprocessors meet the requirements set forth in the Bedrock Governance Framework.
+The LFGN generally authorizes the use of Subprocessors to Process Signed Data in connection with fulfilling Transaction Endorser’s obligations under the TEA and/or this DPA; provided that such Subprocessors meet the requirements set forth in the Bedrock Governance Framework.
 Transaction Endorser will remain fully responsible for fulfilment of its obligations under this DPA and will remain the primary point of contact regarding any Processing of Signed Data.
 Transaction Endorser will be responsible for the acts and omissions of its Subprocessors and anyone else to which the Processing of Signed Data or operation of the Node has been delegated by it.
 Transaction Endorser will impose contractual obligations on its Subprocessors that are at least equivalent to those obligations imposed on Transaction Endorser under this DPA.
-Upon Bedrock Consortium’s request, Bedrock Consortium has the right to review and recommend changes to the relevant subprocessing contract between Transaction Endorser and its Subprocessors, and Transaction Endorser will reasonably comply with such request.
-Transaction Endorser will notify the Bedrock Consortium in writing (email acceptable) of any proposed changes to its Subprocessors and give the Bedrock Consortium the opportunity to object to such changes.
-Within thirty (30) days after Transaction Endorser notifies the Bedrock Consortium of the intended change, the Bedrock Consortium can object to the addition of a Subprocessor on the basis that such addition would cause the Bedrock Consortium to violate the GDPR or other applicable privacy laws.
+Upon LFGN’s request, LFGN has the right to review and recommend changes to the relevant subprocessing contract between Transaction Endorser and its Subprocessors, and Transaction Endorser will reasonably comply with such request.
+Transaction Endorser will notify the LFGN in writing (email acceptable) of any proposed changes to its Subprocessors and give the LFGN the opportunity to object to such changes.
+Within thirty (30) days after Transaction Endorser notifies the LFGN of the intended change, the LFGN can object to the addition of a Subprocessor on the basis that such addition would cause the LFGN to violate the GDPR or other applicable privacy laws.
 Such objection shall be in writing and include specific reasons for its objection and reasonable options to mitigate, if any.
-If the Bedrock Consortium does not object within such period, the respective Subprocessor will be permitted to Process Signed Data.
-If the Bedrock Consortium objects to the addition of a Subprocessor in accordance with this Section 5 and Transaction Endorser cannot reasonably accommodate such objection, Transaction Endorser will promptly notify it in writing stating in reasonable detail the reason for such inability to accommodate such objection.
-In such event, the parties shall cooperate in good faith to find a feasible workaround; provided that, if the parties are unable to find a feasible workaround within thirty (30) days of Transaction Endorser’s notice, then the Bedrock Consortium may terminate the affected Services as set out in the BTEA without any liability to Transaction Endorser.
+If the LFGN does not object within such period, the respective Subprocessor will be permitted to Process Signed Data.
+If the LFGN objects to the addition of a Subprocessor in accordance with this Section 5 and Transaction Endorser cannot reasonably accommodate such objection, Transaction Endorser will promptly notify it in writing stating in reasonable detail the reason for such inability to accommodate such objection.
+In such event, the parties shall cooperate in good faith to find a feasible workaround; provided that, if the parties are unable to find a feasible workaround within thirty (30) days of Transaction Endorser’s notice, then the LFGN may terminate the affected Services as set out in the TEA without any liability to Transaction Endorser.

 6. Data Transfers.

-For all Transaction Endorsers not based in the European Economic Area (EEA), by signing this DPA, each party is deemed to have signed the Standard Contractual Clauses, attached hereto as Schedule 2, with the Bedrock Consortium, on its own and on behalf of the respective Transaction Authors, as the “Data Exporter” and Transaction Endorser as the “Data Importer” (as each of these terms is defined in the Standard Contractual Clauses).
+For all Transaction Endorsers not based in the European Economic Area (EEA), by signing this DPA, each party is deemed to have signed the Standard Contractual Clauses, attached hereto as Schedule 2, with the LFGN, on its own and on behalf of the respective Transaction Authors, as the “Data Exporter” and Transaction Endorser as the “Data Importer” (as each of these terms is defined in the Standard Contractual Clauses).
 If a Subprocessor of Transaction Endorser is a Data Importer, Transaction Endorser agrees that it will enter into the EU controller to non-EU or EEA processor Standard Contractual Clauses on behalf of such Subprocessor if it is an affiliate of Transaction Endorser, otherwise Transaction Endorser will enter into a written agreement imposing obligations on such Subprocessor at least as stringent as those imposed on Transaction Endorser in accordance with Clause 11 of the Standard Contractual Clauses.

 7. Security Safeguards .